wireservice/agate/docs/tutorial.rst

     row[0]
     row['last_name']

-And the same goes for columns, which can be indexed numerically or by row name (if you have one):
+And the same goes for columns, which can be indexed numerically or by row name (if one has been setup):

 .. code-block:: python